hello2himel/watermelon/readme.md

 A playful yet profound desktop app written in Python using Tkinter.
 At first glance, it seems like just a quirky little virus—every time you close a watermelon window, it multiplies.
 But dig a little deeper, and you'll find something more.

+**This app is a metaphor for how destruction often leads to creation.
+Each watermelon window that spawns is a symbol of the perpetual cycle of life—how even in moments of chaos and apparent destruction, something new and unexpected is born.
+It’s a reminder that our actions, no matter how small, ripple out into the world, creating endless possibilities.**

 > "When you destroy a watermelon, you spread its seeds."

 Each window that spawns carries the idea that even in destruction, there is creation.
 It’s a reminder of the cyclical nature of things—how the smallest actions can ripple out, creating endless possibilities.
 Perhaps chaos, too, has its own kind of order.